 The board is responsible for ensuring that the company has equity that is prudent based on the risk and scope of the company's activities and for ensuring that capital requirements that follow from laws and regulations are complied with.
-According to current rules, the total capital requirement 16%.
+The total capital adequacy requirement is currently 16%.